 College of Agricultural and Life Sciences

 The College of Agricultural and Life Sciences provides educational opportunities to students seeking a wide variety of occupations or careers.
-The men and women enrolled in the college come from diverse urban, farm, suburban and rural nonfarm backgrounds, and have an array of interests.
+The men and women enrolled in the college come from diverse urban, farm, suburban, and rural nonfarm backgrounds, and they have an array of interests.

 Equipping Students for 21st-Century Careers

 The college's goal is to ensure that every student develops: